The Presentation (The Studio): Accolades

-TVLine named Bryan Cranston as a honorable mention for the "Performer of the Week" for the week of May 24, 2025, for his performance in the episode.
-The site wrote, "In The Studios season finale, Bryan Cranston gave a masterclass in physical comedy, as the very drugged up Continental CEO Griffin Mill pratfalled his way throughout Vegas, thanks to Matt's “old school Hollywood buffet.”
+TVLine named Bryan Cranston as an honorable mention for the "Performer of the Week" for the week of May 24, 2025, for his performance in the episode.
+The site wrote: "In The Studios season finale, Bryan Cranston gave a masterclass in physical comedy, as the very drugged up Continental CEO Griffin Mill pratfalled his way throughout Vegas, thanks to Matt's "old school Hollywood buffet."
 With a company-saving presentation on the line, Griffin's staff attempted to Weekend at Bernie's him, propping him up like a puppet so the man could show face at CinemaCon.
 And he kinda, sorta did, but not before Cranston absolutely unleashed, performing a sex act on a water fountain, continuously face-planting on the floor and later exploding with energy after being dosed with cocaine.
-Watching Griffin attempt to walk and talk like a normal functioning human led to some outrageous laughs, putting yet another feather in the Breaking Bad star's cap... and we can't wait to see the punch ol’ Griffin will pack come Season 2."
+Watching Griffin attempt to walk and talk like a normal functioning human led to some outrageous laughs, putting yet another feather in the Breaking Bad star's cap... and we can't wait to see the punch ol' Griffin will pack come Season 2."